publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch20/schII/ptA/m__us_usc_t21_s1532.md

             (E) __Suspension__

-                If a grant recipient under this paragraph fails to continue to meet the criteria specified in subsection (a) of this section, the Administrator may suspend the grant, after providing written notice to the grant recipient and an opportunity to appeal.
+                If a grant recipient under this paragraph fails to continue to meet the criteria specified in subsection (a), the Administrator may suspend the grant, after providing written notice to the grant recipient and an opportunity to appeal.

             (F) __Limitation__